What Kind of Bread did Jesus Use to Institute the Last Supper?

 THAT THEY “MIGHT EAT THE PASSOVER”

 In order to match John’s timetable perfectly with Matthew, Mark, and Luke, the passage in John 18:28 must be clarified.
 It states: “They led Jesus therefore from Caiaphas into the Praetorium: and it was early; and they themselves entered not into the Praetorium, that they might not be defiled, but might eat the passover.”
 If this reference to eating “the passover” refers to the actual Passover lamb that was sacrificed on the 14th day of Nisan, then John’s account would stand in direct opposition to those of the other three gospel writers.
-It can been shown conclusively, however, that John did not necessarily mean the actual Passover lamb, and that his statement can refer instead to the Feast of Unleavened bread directly following the Passover.
+It can be shown conclusively, however, that John did not necessarily mean the actual Passover lamb, and that his statement can refer instead to the Feast of Unleavened bread directly following the Passover.

 First, it should be noted that John was not nearly as specific as the other the gospel writers.
 As was discussed earlier, they defined the day of the Last Supper as the first day of unleavened bread on which the passover must be sacrificed.
 [It is interesting to observe that Luke 22:7 uses the Greek word dei, which the ASV translators render as must.
 Arndt and Gingrich noted that the word means “of compulsion of law or custom,” and then used Luke 22:7 to illustrate this usage.
 They translated the pertinent part of the verse under discussion: “when the paschal lamb had to be sacrificed” (1967, p.
 172).
 Which law or custom compelled the Jews to sacrifice the Passover lamb on this particular day?
 The obvious answer is: the law set forth in Exodus 12.]
 John’s reference to the Jewish leaders’ eating the Passover certainly does not detail an exact day on which the Passover lamb “must” be sacrificed.